 - What is the difference between an LSA, FSP or Exchange program and a Transfer term?

-- LSA, FSP or Exchange programs are Dartmouth sponsored programs administered by the Off Campus Programs office led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum.
+- LSA, FSP or Exchange programs are Dartmouth sponsored programs administered by the Frank J. Guarini Institute for International Education and led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum.
 Students who are accepted into a Dartmouth sponsored program then apply to have their courses approved for transfer credit at Registrar's Office by submitting the Transfer Credit Approval (Form 2) and supporting documents as described on the form including course descriptions, program information/dates, course contact hours, and a copy of your unofficial transcript.
-This type of programs are not subject to a transfer term fee.
+These type of programs are not subject to a transfer term fee.

 - What are the steps to have a transfer term approved?